Two hours later, the soldiers were ordered to line up.

 Noa met his gaze one last time.

-His voice was a whisper, cold and certain:
+His voice was a cold, certain whisper:

 When the Jogans lined up again, their towering figures cast long shadows.